retro16/acsi2stm/doc/gemdrive.md

 * ACSI drivers that require ACSI id 0 and break the boot chain won't allow GemDrive loading itself.
-* GemDrive doesn't respond to any ACSI command, except reading the boot sector.
-  Most drivers will ignore such a strange behavior and will skip the drive successfully.
 * In general putting GemDrive first and the ACSI drives last is your best bet.

 If your driver has problems with GemDrive, then only solution is to enable